anushkareddy43/anime-data-analysis/README.md

 1. Clone the repository.
 2. Open the `anime_data_analysis.ipynb` notebook in a Jupyter environment.
 3. Follow the steps in the notebook to analyze the data and generate insights.
+"""

+# Save the content to a README.md file
+with open('/content/README.md', 'w') as f:
+    f.write(readme_content)

+print("README.md file created!")